ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 A powerful reference system is a large part of the power of Sphinx.
-You are able to reference arbitrary headings and paragraphs in your content, but also semantically reference a large number of things as well.
+You are able to reference arbitrary headings and paragraphs in your content, but also semantically reference a large number of programming concepts as well.
 On top of that,
 Sphinx includes ``intersphinx`` which allows referencing across Sphinx projects.
 This means that if you have multiple projects inside your company,